NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Bharlen Sajor.md

 abilities_mid:
   - name: ""
   - name: "No Escape"
-    desc: "`pf2:r`  **Trigger** A creature within Bharlen's reach moves away from her\n**Effect** Bharlen Strides up to her Speed, following the foe and keeping it in reach throughout this movement."
+    desc: "`pf2:r`  **Trigger** A creature within Bharlen's reach moves away from her\n* * *\n\n**Effect** Bharlen Strides up to her Speed, following the foe and keeping it in reach throughout this movement."

   - name: "[[Creature Family Ability Glossary/(Graveknight) Rejuvenation|Rejuvenation]]"
     desc: " (divine) When Bharlen is destroyed, her armor rebuilds its body over the course of 1d10 days-or more quickly if the armor is worn by a living host.
-If the body is destroyed before then, the process restarts.\nBharlen can only be permanently destroyed by obliterating her armor (such as with [[Spells/Disintegrate|Disintegrate]]), transporting it to the Forge of Creation, or throwing it into the heart of a volcano."
+If the body is destroyed before then, the process restarts.\n\nBharlen can only be permanently destroyed by obliterating her armor (such as with [[Spells/Disintegrate|Disintegrate]]), transporting it to the Forge of Creation, or throwing it into the heart of a volcano."

   - name: "[[Creature Family Ability Glossary/(Graveknight) Sacrilegious Aura|Sacrilegious Aura]]"
     desc: " (aura,divine) 30 feet.
 When a creature in the aura uses a vitality spell or ability, Bharlen automatically attempts to counteract it, with a +18 counteract modifier."